Skip to the main content

 Some positions are part time.

-Automated office equipment such as computers has not changed the nature of the work (communication with people).
-But increasing use of voice mail and email in many offices may reduce the number of jobs in which telephone answering is a major component of the work.
+Automated office equipment such as computers has not changed the core nature of the work, which is communicating with people.
+But increasing use of voice mail and email in many offices may reduce the number of receptionist jobs in which telephone answering is a major component of the work.

 Industry Concentration